AMAPuiu/Probabilities-and-Statistics-Project/README.md

 # Probabilities-and-Statistics-Project

-Exploring, creating visual representations and interpreting probability and statistic notions such as simple and multiple linear regression
-,  mean, median, variance, quantiles and Laplace distribution.
+Exploring, creating visual representations and interpreting probability and statistic notions such as simple and multiple linear regression, mean, median, variance, quantiles and Laplace distribution, regarding a R data set.

-#
+# Features
+- descriptive statistic operations
+-